Save time and hassle. Go see my lesson offerings in Bend, OR over at Single Track Studio. Thanks!

 Unique One-off or Package Lessons

 I have a modular approach to lessons and learning.
-It's great to have a long-term teacher, but it's also and super-useful to get a shot of knowledge in a workshop or single lesson or three, and then hit the woodshed and work on all that stuff.
-So in addition to regular weekly and bi-weekly lessons over the long term, I also offer workshops and one-off lessons or packages.
+It's great to have a long-term private teacher, but it's also and super-useful to get a shot of knowledge in a workshop or single lesson or three, and then hit the woodshed and work on all that stuff.
+So in addition to regular weekly and bi-weekly lessons I provide, students can also take workshops and one-off lessons or packages.
 Below are some examples:

 Up and Running: A popular package for beginners of any age.
 Four lessons to get you pointed in the right direction.